 Amy takes a lead in planning forest school sessions for the children to develop their confidence and self-esteem in our local outdoor woodland environment.
 Through these sessions she loves teaching the children new skills, encouraging their imaginative play and helping them grow into creative thinkers.

-Qualifications: Foundation Degree in Education Studies and Early Years, BTEC Level 3 in Children’s Care, Learning and Development
+Qualifications: BA (hons) Degree in Education Studies and Early Years

 Early Years Practitioner